Ashley Neesembg Contributor

-Ashley Neese is a renowned breathwork teacher and the author of the new book How to Breathe: 25 Simple Practices for Calm, Joy, and Resilience.
-She has studied with some of the world’s leading masters in yoga, meditation, medical intuition and somatic therapy.
-Ashley draws from this deep well of resources to guide people back into their bodies where they learn beyond the cognitive mind how to cultivate resilience, develop relational intelligence and trust the wisdom held within.
-Her passion lies in the belief that our deepest and most profound healing occurs when we learn to listen to the unique language of our bodies.
-She is in private practice in Los Angeles and the Bay Area.
+Ashley Neese is a Los Angeles-based breathwork teacher and the author of How to Breathe: 25 Simple Practices for Calm, Joy, and Resilience.
+She has studied with some of the world’s leading masters in yoga, meditation, medical intuition and somatic therapy, and also has a bachelor's and master's in printmaking from the Atlanta College of Art and California College of the Arts, respectively.
+She is also a 200-hour registered yoga teacher (E-RYT).
+Neese draws from her diver background to guide people back into their bodies, where they learn how to cultivate resilience and develop relational intelligence beyond the cognitive mind.
+She is in currently practices in Los Angeles and the Bay Area.

 Connect with Ashley Neese